1jour1vin

 Wine rated (2019 guide) 94/100 (Jonathan Choukroun Chicheportiche)

-The nose is elegant and offers racy power, intensity, depth, and concentration.
-There are notes of juicy/pulpy blackberry, juicy raspberry and, more subtly, small berries combined with hints of bright/fleshy damson plum, violet/lily, wild blackcurrant, wild black berries and subtle hints of caramelization, toast, a very discreet hint of tobacco, hazelnut, and vanilla.
-The palate is nicely defined, fresh, racy, harmonious, indulgent, precise, and offers lovely power, a subtle straightforwardness, fullness, and fleshy/pulpy fruit.
-On the palate, this wine expresses notes of fleshy/juicy blackberry, pulpy/juicy plum and, more subtly, fleshy raspberry, combined with hints of crushed red berries, lily, violet, bright black plum, as well as subtle hints of chocolate, caramelization and a very subtle hint of hazelnut/toasted notes.
-Good length and persistence.
-The tannins are well-balanced, racy and structuring.
+The nose is elegant, offering refined power, intensity, depth, and concentration.
+It features notes of juicy, pulpy blackberry and juicy raspberry, along with lighter hints of small berries, combined with touches of vibrant, fleshy damson plum, violet and lily, wild blackcurrant, and wild black berries, as well as subtle hints of caramelization, toast, a very subtle hint of tobacco, hazelnut, and vanilla.
+The palate is beautifully defined, fresh, elegant, harmonious, rich, and precise, offering lovely power, refined structure, fullness, and fleshy, pulpy fruit.
+On the palate, this wine expresses notes of fleshy/juicy blackberry, pulpy/juicy plum, and, more subtly, fleshy raspberry, combined with subtle hints of crushed red berries, lily, violet, and vibrant black plum, as well as delicate notes of chocolate, caramelization, and a very subtle hint of hazelnut/toast.
+Good length and good persistence.
+The tannins are well-integrated, refined, and provide structure.
 A very subtle hint of saltiness on the finish/persistence.